22f3001854/tds-project1-sum-of-sales-001/README.md

 # TDS Project 1 - sum-of-sales-001

 ## Description
-This project implements a Updated sum-of-sales with enhanced styling and footer application as part of TDS Project 1, Round 2.
+This project implements a sum-of-sales with Bootstrap and #total-sales application as part of TDS Project 1, Round 1.

 ## Features
 - Static HTML/JavaScript implementation